MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/subscriptions.md

 ## Creating a Subscription

 To create a subscription, you must first make sure you have published [Catalog Items](quickstart.md?pivots=API#step-3---publish-an-item-to-the-catalog), [Currency](quickstart.md?pivots=API#part-2-inventory-and-virtual-currencies-overview), or [User Generated Content (UGC)](ugc/quickstart.md) that you want to be accessible/purchaseable in your game.
-To set up your catalog before creating a subsription, see [Economy V2 Quickstart](quickstart.md)
+To set up your catalog before creating a subscription, see [Economy V2 Quickstart](quickstart.md)

 ### [GameManager](#tab/creating-store-game-manager)